Gravimetry: Satellite gravimetry

 Currently, the static and time-variable Earth's gravity field parameters are determined using modern satellite missions, such as GOCE, CHAMP, Swarm, GRACE and GRACE-FO.
-The lowest-degree parameters, including the Earth's oblateness and geocenter motion are best determined from satellite laser ranging.
+The lowest-degree parameters, including the Earth's oblateness and geocenter motion are best determined with satellite laser ranging.

-Large-scale gravity anomalies can be detected from space, as a by-product of satellite gravity missions, e.g., GOCE.
-These satellite missions aim at the recovery of a detailed gravity field model of the Earth, typically presented in the form of a spherical-harmonic expansion of the Earth's gravitational potential, but alternative presentations, such as maps of geoid undulations or gravity anomalies, are also produced.
+Large-scale gravity anomalies can be detected from space, as a by-product of satellite gravity missions.
+The satellite missions aim at the generation of a detailed gravity field model of the Earth, typically presented in the form of a spherical-harmonic expansion of the Earth's gravitational potential, but alternative presentations, such as maps of geoid undulations or gravity anomalies, are also produced.

-The Gravity Recovery and Climate Experiment (GRACE) consisted of two satellites that detected gravitational changes across the Earth.
-Also these changes could be presented as gravity anomaly temporal variations.
-The Gravity Recovery and Interior Laboratory (GRAIL) also consisted of two spacecraft orbiting the Moon, which orbited for three years before their deorbit in 2015.
+Gravity Recovery and Climate Experiment (GRACE) consisted of two satellites that detected gravitational changes across the Earth.
+These changes could be presented as gravity anomaly temporal variations.
+Gravity Recovery and Interior Laboratory (GRAIL) also consisted of two spacecraft orbiting the Moon for three years before their deorbit in 2015.